BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Method

 \section{Method}

-This section presents BCTR for implementing the factorization in Eq. \ref{eq:3-1}, as illustrated in Fig. \ref{fig:overview}.
-First, we introduce feature extraction using the backbone.
-Next, we detail BCG, which provides mutual dependence for entity and predicate detection through BiAtt.
-RFA is then introduced to enhance performance for long-tail distributions by randomly distilling knowledge from CLIP.
+This section presents BCTR for implementing the factorization in Eq. \ref{eq:3-1}.
+The overview of BCTR is shown in Fig. \ref{fig:overview}, which comprises two main modules: BCG and RFA.
+We detail these components in the sequel.
+First, we introduce the backbone for feature extraction.
+Next, we detail BCG, which provides mutual dependence for entity and predicate through BiAtt.
+RFA is then introduced to regularize the feature spaces with VLPMs and facilitate BCG learning interaction patterns from long-tail datasets.
 Then, we describe graph assembling, aiming to construct the scene graph from entity and predicate results.
 Finally, model training and inference are detailed.